div360/Loop-Assignment/README.md

 - #### **Current Timestamp:**
    - I have taken the current time as 2023-01-25 18:13:22.47922 because it was the latest value of time in the data

+### How to run the application

+- Prerequisites

+   - Python (appropriate version)
+FastAPI and its dependencies (like Uvicorn)
+   - A database system PostgreSQL and its corresponding Python driver.
+    - Optional: A virtual environment to isolate project dependencies.

+- Setup

+   - Clone the GitHub repository
+   - If using a virtual environment, activate it.
+   - Install dependencies: pip install -r requirements.txt
+   - Configure your database connection details in config.py.
+   - Potential initial setup: If data is not preloaded, you might need to run script.py or a similar mechanism to load the CSVs into your database.
+   - Start the Application

+   - From the project's src directory, run the command to start a Uvicorn development server: uvicorn main:app --reload